 GUIDE POINTS TO OBJECTING

-- The proposal conflicts with NPPF paras 199-200 because development would cause substantial harm to the significance of a designated heritage asset through development within (and therefore destruction of) its setting.
-The LPA should refuse consent, because it cannot be demonstrated that the harm/loss is necessary when houses can be built elsewhere, as more than sufficient housing land has been identified for Oswestry’s future growth, including east of the bypass.
+- Contrary to NPPF para 200, the application does not provide ‘clear and convincing justification’ for loss of significance to a designated heritage asset.
+The proposal would cause harm to the heritage significance of the scheduled monument Old Oswestry hillfort through urban encroachment and destruction of a key part of its historical and landscape setting.
+The LPA should refuse consent, because it cannot be demonstrated that the harm/loss is necessary when houses can be built elsewhere, given that more than sufficient housing land has been identified for Oswestry’s future growth, including east of the A5 bypass.

 Conflicts with other planning policy and updated assessments

 - Fields that overlap with OSW004 and others within the hillfort’s west/east landscape have been excluded from allocation for housing development in the updated Local Plan until at least 2036 (a commitment made by Shropshire Council in March 2019), due to their heritage importance as part of the hillfort’s setting.
 This makes the site unsustainable in relation to updated strategic planning and landscape assessments that are steering development away from the hillfort and to the east of the A5 bypass.

 The application fails to comply with Oswestry’s 2020 plan, since it does not provide an ‘attractive gateway’ to the town along Whittington Road.
 Instead, first impressions will be dominated by a modern housing estate rather than open views to the unique spectacle of one of Britain’s finest hillforts and the town’s most distinctive asset and outstanding landmark.